Vegetarian's Japan Guide

 After the snow has been melted by the time it hits early June, the skunk cabbage will blossom all the way to late June.
 It is like a relay run, where the mountain azalea’s pink flowers color the lakeshore straight after!

-Tip: as the season moves from the warm summer to autumn, it can be quite chilly at Suiren-numa Lake.
+Tip: As the season moves from the warm summer to autumn, it can be quite chilly at Suiren-numa Lake.
 So you might find that a cardigan or jacket may come in handy when you visit the Pond for its beautiful autumn foliage (=゚ω゚)ノ

 The autumn foliage season at Suiren-numa Lake starts in early October.
 Depending on the temperature/weather, you might be able to get a photo of the Lake covered in bright autumn color with the Hakkoda Mountain Range covered in white snow as a backdrop!